Technology & Innovation

 Our primary message for investors is to stay committed to your long-term investment goals.
 Don’t be disoriented by moments of crisis.
 Remember that markets over the long term have been resilient and have powered through many challenges.
 Now is the time to evaluate your portfolio, stay focused on your path and try not to let external events derail your objectives.

 CME Group is the world's largest financial derivatives exchange.

 MSCI World Index is a free float-adjusted market capitalization-weighted index designed to measure equity market results of developed markets.
-The index consists of more than 20 developed market country indexes, including the United States.
+The index consists of more than 20 developed market country indices, including the United States.
 MSCI World Financials is a subcomponent of the MSCI World Index and only contains companies within the financial sector.